SuboptimalEng/three-js-tutorials/README.md

 # 🥉 Three.js Tutorials

 This repo contains the code for my Three.js tutorial series on YouTube.
+Each folder is self-contained and corresponds to a specific video.
+For example, the `04-dat-gui` folder contains the code for the 4th Three.js tutorial (Dat.GUI Setup Guide and Tutorial).

-Each folder corresponds to a specific video.
-Here's an example of how you can run the Dat.GUI demo:
+All of these projects are made with React + Three.js so running them locally is super easy.
+Here's an example of how you can run the `04-dat-gui` demo:

 ```
 git clone https://github.com/SuboptimalEng/three-js-tutorials.git